kmcos/kmcos/doc/source/installation/installation.rst

     cd MyFirstSnapshots_local_smart
     kmcos benchmark

-If you don't see an error, kmcos is working! (note: As of Nov 2020, kmcos worktest has not been implemented yet, but it will be.)
+If you don't see an error, kmcos is working! (note: As of Nov 2020, kmcos worktest has not been implemented yet, but it will be.).
+Now you can go through the examples.
+Once you are finished, you may delete the kmcosScratch directory: although the files in the kmcosScratch were used during installation, they are no longer needed.

 For upgrades, you will not need to use git again.
 For upgrades, you can just use the earlier pip command ::